I've fiddled with programming for quite awhile. Ahh - the days spent in

 languages and done some interesting code.
 As to what I code on - if it

-is for a server or mission critical then it has to go on Unix (FreeBSD for most things, Sun Solaris for Java.
+is for a server or mission critical then it has to go on Unix (While I'm partial to FreeBSD, I also regularly use Linux, mostly Ubuntu lately.

 Java